WSMV-TV: Growth into the 1960s and 1970s

-WSM-TV shared its broadcast facilities with non-commercial station WDCN-TV (channel 2, now WNPT on channel 8) beginning in 1962.
+WSM-TV shared its broadcast facilities with non-commercial station WDCN-TV (channel 2, now WNPT on channel 8) when that station signed on in 1962.
 In 1963, National Life and Accident Insurance built new studios for WSM-AM-TV adjacent to the transmission tower on Knob Road.
 This left WDCN-TV as the sole occupant of the south Nashville building, where that station remained until 1976.
 WSM-TV was the first station in Nashville to begin broadcasting in color in 1965.
 In 1974, NL&AI reorganized itself as a holding company, NLT Corporation, with the WSM stations (by then including a new WSM-FM at 95.5) as a major subsidiary.

 Ownership changes

 Beginning in 1980, Houston-based insurer American General–which owned the WLAC stations until 1975–began purchasing blocks of NLT stock, eventually becoming NLT's largest shareholder and setting the stage for an outright takeover.
 However, American General was not interested in NLT's non-insurance businesses.
-It opted to sell off the broadcasting interests, the Grand Ole Opry, the then-decrepit Ryman Auditorium, and Opryland USA.
+It opted to sell off the broadcasting interests, the Grand Ole Opry, the then-decrepit Ryman Auditorium, and the now-defunct Opryland USA.
 Gillett Broadcasting (operated by George N. Gillett Jr.) bought WSM-TV on November 3, 1981, and changed the station's callsign to WSMV on the same day (officially modified to WSMV-TV on July 15, 1982).
 The new callsign allowed channel 4 to continue trading on the well-known WSM calls while at the same time separating it from its former radio sisters.
 The change was brought on due to an FCC rule in place at that time forbidding TV and radio stations in the same city but with different owners from sharing the same call letters.
 However, channel 4 would later engage in news department cross promotions with WSM-AM-FM.

 Gaylord Entertainment Company purchased the remainder of WSM, Inc. nearly two years later, in 1983.
 Soon afterward, the radio stations moved out of the Knob Road facility into new studios on the Opryland Hotel campus.

 WSMV-TV was sold on June 8, 1989, to Cook Inlet Television Partners, an Alaska-based company which was a subsidiary of Cook Inlet Region, Inc., an Alaska Native Regional Corporation.